nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 In some cases, you may want to use advanced features managing subscriptions with the engine.
 For that, you can directly use:

-- `OrmConnection.getOrCreate(ShapeType, scope)` for graphs
+- `OrmSubscription.getOrCreate(ShapeType, scope)` for graphs
-- `DiscreteOrmConnection.getOrCreate(documentId)` for discrete documents
+- `DiscreteOrmSubscription.getOrCreate(documentId)` for discrete documents

-Internally, the OrmConnection keeps a signalObject, a proxied, reactive object.
+Internally, the OrmSubscription keeps a signalObject, a proxied, reactive object.
 When modifications are made, this makes the frontend components rerender and sends the update to the engine to be persisted.
 In all cases, you have to create a document first with `ng.doc_create()`.
 For more details, you can consult the example apps and the inline jsdoc documentation.

 ## Graph ORM: Defining Schemas